adelphe/DataEngineeringTips/README.md

 ### AWS Lambda function

 we will create a Lambda function that is automatically triggered when a new file is uploaded to a specific S3 location.
+We’ll use the AWS SDK for pandas library to convert a CSV file into Parquet format and then update AWS Glue Data Catalog.

 ### Azure function